timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-04-21
+# Objectives for Today 2021-04-22

 - Attempting to get Telemetry Buddy recording data for a full race session.
-- Maybe attempt to save this data in json document within a sqlite file, or perhaps an actual table?
+- Maybe try seeing some early stages of the session analysis display.

 **Purpose**